To find this page again, search for: abagond dream journal.

 I am walking down the street holding a huge, neon-pink plastic penis, circumcised, about my height.
 I had just been thrown off a bus for “creating a disturbance.”
 The sky was grey and overcast, like it had been thinking about rain all afternoon.
 Even though I was walking through a quiet suburban neighbourhood where one would not expect to see a bus, one pulled up.
 The driver opened the door and offered me a ride.
 She looked like Shelley Duvall in “The Shining” (1980).
 I said, “No thanks.
 I’m fine.”
 She seemed to find me an amusement, not someone in need of a ride.

 It must have been a flashback because the next thing I knew I am telling the story of it to my son.
 He snickers and says, “Oh, you mean like Barrot Tillotson.”
-Tillotson was a kiss-up I knew from high school, a character in my life story.
+Tillotson was a kiss-up I knew from high school, a character in my life story (but not in real life!).
 I tried to keep a straight face and said deadpan, “Yes, just like Barrot Tillotson.”
 An inside joke my waking self does not understand.

 And then I wake up.